-GCSE English courses start September 2023 and run up until the exams in June 2024.
-You can join up until December 2023 with fast track available for a January 2024 start.
-We encourage you to apply online and register your interest in studying GCSE English.
+GCSE English classes are available to adults (19+) at our Chippenham, Salisbury and Trowbridge campuses.
+Courses start w/c 11 September 2023 and run up until the exams in May and June 2024.
+We encourage you to apply on-line and register your interest in studying GCSE English.
 Following receipt of your application, we will contact you to discuss the campus, days and session times and the options available to you.
-We plan to deliver face to face taught classes (daytime and evening) at our Trowbridge, Salisbury and Chippenham campuses.
-All of these courses are free of charge for applicants who do not have a Grade C or Grade 4 or above at GCSE.
+Subject to enrolment numbers, there will be daytime and evening classes available which are face to face.
+These courses are usually free of charge for applicants who do not have a Grade C/4 or above at GCSE.

 What will I learn?